plomino/PlominoDoc/docs/features.rst

 the librarian (who may want last borrower, return date, availability, etc.).

-As explained previously, we can manage this issue using hide-when formulas, actions and sub-forms.
+As explained previously, we can manage this issue using :term:`hide-when` formulas, :term:`action`'s and :term:`sub-form`'s.

 But if the functional differences are too great, or if the layout is totally different, those strategies will probably produce too much